 Have you ever seen a society that talks so much about freedom yet has so many rules, regulations, laws, contracts, applications and forms, forms and more forms?
 For an example, take this International Student Handbook you are reading, which is written as explicitly as possible to prevent misunderstanding.
 Take also the Lewis University Student Handbook, in which many rules and regulations are explicitly spelled out.
 Take, additionally, your Residence Hall contract or Rental/Lease Agreement, your credit card agreement(s), the Terms of Service for your telephone, utilities, etc. U.S. Americans seem to explain themselves and their rules with endless detail!

 While some cultures value meanings expressed by implication (suggesting that the inner understanding of people is in agreement), U.S. Americans value the clarity of explicitness (suggesting that inner understanding and outer behavior are in agreement).
 The many rules you encounter may seem inflexible and unable to take into account individual circumstances.
 However, remember that we also value individuality; U.S. American believe where possible, it is rational to adjust the rules to sensibly fit the individual.
-So if you have any concerns or problems, consult a staff member of International Student Services, Residence Life and Housing Services, Leckrone Academic Resource Center, University Ministry, or Student Affairs.
+So if you have any concerns or problems, consult a staff member of International Student Services, Residence Life, Leckrone Academic Resource Center, University Ministry, or Student Affairs.

 In the classroom: You will note that your professor will (or should) distribute a syllabus at the beginning of the course.
 Read it, because the syllabus should describe what coursework is expected of the student, the semester's schedule, and how the professor will grade.
 To get a decent grade, the student must attend regularly, participate in discussion, write papers, read the textbooks and understand the lectures, take exams, and do various other projects and exercises.
 (This may come as a surprise for students who come from a culture where the only thing that counts for a grade is a final exam.)
 The professor expects students to explicitly demonstrate their individual and personal engagement with the subject on a class-by-class, week-by-week basis (see Individualism section above).
 Additionally, students' oral and written performance involves giving evidence, giving examples, expressing complete arguments including implications (in other words, being explicitly).
 You may ask the professor for examples of prior "good work" and you may ask him or her to be very explicit about assignments.
 It may be that everyone in the class seems to understand what is required, except you.
 In that case, you may certainly speak to a professor privately and point out that "My culture has different assumptions about writing (or exercises, or exams, etc.), so it would help me if you could be very explicit about what you expect".